Information updated 21 September 2020

 A student visa is essential if you’re planning to study abroad next academic year.
 However, getting your visa has been made more difficult as application centers and embassies have been closed all over the world.

-Many centers are now beginning to open as lockdown restrictions around the globe begin to ease.
+Many centers are now open as lockdown restrictions around the globe begin to ease.
 Check with the embassy of your country of study to find out how to get your visa.
 Many countries have changed the process by extending deadlines, or by relaxing some of the requirements to make getting your visa easier during the pandemic.

 Will tuition fees remain the same?